Virginia Tech® home

 Facilities

 SAS maintains a 200-ewe sheep flock, a 150-cow beef herd, a 290-dairy herd, 40-sow swine herd, a five-building turkey center with facilities for >2,000 young and 1,500 adult chickens, and a herd of 75 to 120 horses for teaching and research activities on-campus.
-In addition, Kentland Farm, located 10 miles from campus provides resources for grazing and animal research.

 • General Item